Comparing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior investment?
-We will compare the two companies based on the strength of their analyst recommendations, earnings, institutional ownership, valuation, profitability, risk and dividends.
+We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, valuation, earnings, risk and analyst recommendations.

-This is a breakdown of current ratings for Resideo Technologies and Latch, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Resideo Technologies and Latch, as provided by MarketBeat.com.

 |Sell Ratings